 No treatment is usually necessary for a lipoma.
-However, if the lipoma is in a location that bothers you, is painful or is growing, your doctor might recommend that it be removed.
+However, if the lipoma bothers you, is painful or is growing, your doctor might recommend that it be removed.
 Lipoma treatments include:

-- Surgical removal.
+Surgical removal.
 Most lipomas are removed surgically by cutting them out.
 Recurrences after removal are uncommon.
+Possible side effects are scarring and bruising.

 - Steroid injections.
-This treatment shrinks the lipoma but usually doesn't completely eliminate the tumor.
+This treatment shrinks the lipoma but usually doesn't eliminate it.
+The use of injections before surgical removal is being studied.

 - Liposuction.
 This treatment uses a needle and a large syringe to remove the fatty lump.